According to HubSpot:

 With the Inbound approach, you answer the questions your target audience are asking via the content you create and share online.
-You are educating your potential customers with your messaging and content, and position yourself as the keynote speaker in your area of expertise.
+You are educating your potential customers with your messaging and content, and positioning yourself as the keynote speaker in your area of expertise.
 Instead of blasting your messaging and marketing, like with outbound marketing, you are gaining the attention of your target users organically.

 Inbound marketing makes use of SEO (search engine optimisation), highly targeted landing pages, eBooks, white papers, infographics, blogging, targeted social media posts, content marketing, online video content and online thought leadership to attract website visitors.
 Outbound, or traditional, marketing is the type of marketing we all grew up with in the past.
 Think of TV ads, radio ads, print ads, pop-ups, display banner ads, spam, marketing booths, billboards, outdoor advertising and bought email lists.
 Outbound marketing throws a broad marketing message to the widest possible audience with the hope that something sticks.

 With inbound marketing, the major difference from traditional marketing is that you are attracting customers by providing them with something of value informed by their needs and wants, which in this case is quality content.
 Providing value to potential customers is the focus of inbound marketing.
 Inbound marketing aligns the content you publish with the interests of your audience and answers the problems faced by customers, which helps to naturally attract visitors to your website and offerings.
-From there, you nurture prospects into leads and customers through the four phases of the inbound marketing methodolog (awareness, convert, close and delight).
+From there, you nurture prospects into leads and customers through the four phases of the inbound marketing methodology (awareness, convert, close and delight).

 In more simple terms, the inbound marketer utilises marketing tactics that earn people’s trust and interest, instead of attempting to buy it and push sales from the outset.
 By comparison, outbound marketers will make use of any marketing tactic that pushes sales of products and service to customers.